What is Assistive Technology?

 Technology can make life easier for everyone.

-If you have low vision or blindness, or you’ve recently experienced a change in vision, it’s absolutely no different: technology can be a great support.
-There are many tools and devices to help you access information, find your way around, connect with friends, or enjoy your favourite activities.
+If your child has low vision, or they’ve recently experienced a change in vision, it’s absolutely no different.
+There are many tools and devices to help your child access information, find their way around, connect with friends, or enjoy their favourite activities.

-A wide range of devices to support your different goals.
+A wide range of devices to support different goals.

-There are many different tools and technologies you can access and learn to use.
+There are many different tools and technologies your child can access and learn to use.
 Some of the most common ones include:

-- Identification canes: You can use these to let other people in the community know that you have low vision or blindness.
+- Identification canes: used to let other people in the community know that your child has low vision or blindness.
 This is particularly useful in big crowds, on public transport, or in a busy city setting.

-- Support canes: You can use these for extra balance while you’re walking, and to make sure other people can see you in the dark or during low light.
+- Support canes: used for extra balance while walking, and to make sure other people can see your child in the dark or during low light.

-- Miniguides: This hand-held device will detect objects in your path, like poles, trees, or benches.
+- Miniguides: this hand-held device will detect objects in your child’s path, like poles, trees, or benches.
 Miniguides are best used together with a long cane or a Guide Dog.

-- iPhone GPS and smartphone apps: If you have a smartphone, there are many useful features and applications you can access on your phone.
-We can help you select one that supports you best and provide training to ensure you get the most out of it.
+- iPhone GPS and smartphone apps: if your child has a smartphone, there are many useful features and applications they can access on their phone.
+We can help you select one that supports your child best and provide training to ensure they get the most out of it.

 - Guide Dogs: Guide Dogs are the optimal aid for fast and fluid movement.
-They can help you travel through complex environments with confidence.
-Plus, they’re a dedicated companion with a unique personality matched to you and your lifestyle!
+They can help your child travel through complex environments with confidence.
+Plus, they’re a dedicated companion with a unique personality matched to your child, your family, and your lifestyle!